Yujian-Lee/TENET/README.md

 If the cuda version is different from mine, the following .whl files should be different.
 When installing pytorch dependencies, they are difficult to install and have a long wait time, my recommendation is to download their.whl file and install it.
 ```
+# To check the cuda version
+nvcc -V
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
 pip install xxx.whl
 ```